CSRG-Group/dcs-notes.github.io/_CS132/part5.md

 > Another way to target synchronisation problems.
 CPU normally executes instructions sequentially, unless a jump or branch is made – an interrupt input can force a CPU to jump to a service routine.
 The key difference between interrupts and handshaking or polling is that it is **asynchronous.**

 **Interrupt requests** may be ignored depending on the current task that the CPU is working on.
 The CPU compares the “priority” of the tasks and decides which tasks supersedes the other. **Non-maskable Interrupts** cannot be ignored and the CPU will have to service the interrupt.

+> It is possible for a masked interrupt which was initially ignored to become non-masked (i.e., necessary to service) if it has been ignored for long enough.

 <img src="part5.assets/image-20210524180858554.png" alt="image-20210524180858554" style="zoom:67%;" class="center" />